What Height Should Desk Be

 Q: What if I can't find a desk that's exactly the right height?

 A: A slight variation from the ideal height is often acceptable.
-However, significant discrepancies will lead to discomfort.
-Consider using a footrest if your desk is too high, or a cushion if it's too low.
+In practice, consider using a footrest if your desk is too high, or a cushion if it's too low.
+On the flip side, significant discrepancies will lead to discomfort.
 A height-adjustable desk provides the best solution for accommodating slight height variations.

 Q: How often should I adjust my desk height?